-Johns Hopkins University, in partnership with Montgomery County Public Schools (MCPS), offers a two-year, 39-credit Master of Arts in Teaching (MAT) degree in for those interested in becoming secondary general education teachers, ESOL teachers, or Elementary Foreign Language Immersion (Chinese, French, or Spanish) teachers.
-Montgomery County ProMAT offers approved programs leading to certification in: Secondary English, mathematics, Spanish, four sciences (biology, chemistry, earth science, physics), ESOL, Elementary Foreign Language Immersion (Chinese, French, or Spanish)
+Johns Hopkins University, in partnership with Montgomery County Public Schools (MCPS), offers a two-year Master of Arts in Teaching (MAT) degree for those interested in becoming early childhood education (pending approval), secondary, or Elementary Foreign Language Immersion teachers.
+Montgomery County ProMAT offers approved programs leading to certification in: Early Childhood Education; secondary English, mathematics, Spanish, and four sciences (biology, chemistry, earth/space/environmental science, physics); and Elementary Foreign Language Immersion (Chinese or Spanish).

 All tuition, books, and fees are paid for by MCPS after the candidate pays for the first 6 credits.
 Interested students should contact the Montgomery County ProMAT office at 301-294-7102.
-Admission to the next cohort (Cohort 10) is on a rolling basis until all positions are filled.
-All required materials, including official transcripts, must be received by April 15, 2009.
-Coursework begins May 2009.
+Admission to the next cohort (Cohort 12) is on a rolling basis until all positions are filled.
+All required materials, including official transcripts and a letter of recommendation, must be received by April 15, 2010.
+Coursework begins in May 2010.
 Interviews are held several times throughout the year, so applicants are encouraged to apply early.
-All complete applications will be screened, and candidates will be notified only if they are selected for an interview.
+All completed applications will be screened, and applicants will be notified only if they are selected for an interview.